katerinachinnappan/helm-chart/README.md

-# Helm Chart
+# Helm-Chart

-A helm chart which can be used and adjusted for any application.
+A generic helm chart to use and adapt for any application

 ## Getting Started